The University of Alaska system continues to face serious financial

 retreats per year at which all doctoral students attend.

-The program functions on a cohort model and admits eight students per year.
-It
+The program functions on a cohort model.
+Based on structural changes and

 Students are strongly encouraged to be full-time students (i.e., not engage in

 other full-time gainful employment or other studies) throughout their attendance